yuvrajgrover6/sweethogs-capstone-frontend/READMISSION_API_INTEGRATION.md

 #### Testing Offline Mode

 1. Stop the backend server
-2. App will show connection errors and fall back to mock predictions
+2. App will show connection errors with proper error handling
 3. Users can still interact with all features

 #### Adding New Endpoints